I know this is going to seem a strange choice as a classic

 struck a chord that made me question and think quite deeply about what she had

-written) but I sometimes get exasperated that long meandering narratives that
+written) but I get exasperated that long meandering narratives that

-serve no purpose and just grate on the reader are incorporated. “ ’Is there any chance,’ asked Strike, as
+serve no purpose are incorporated. “ ’Is there any chance,’ asked Strike, as

 they were momentarily impeded by a tiny hooded, bearded man like an Old